 You may remember that a while back I shared a recipe I recreated from a very old full-sugar cookbook called Chocolate Walnut Cookie Bars.
-I Those bars are amazing and have been a bit hit on the blog.

 So I knew I couldn’t just stop at one cookie bar after the chocolate ones turned out so well.
 Now that we are in the midst of fall and holidays it was time to try a maple-flavored custard bar!

 Sometimes simple ingredients come together to create amazing recipes and that is most definitely the case for my Maple Custard Bars.

 There are a couple of ingredients listed in the recipe that I order online from the Trim Healthy Mama product store so I’ll share my affiliate links to those so you can check them out.